DTJF/fbdoc/src/doc/Examples.md

   ...)
 AS GooAxis PTR
 \endverbatim

-fb-doc extracts the names and returns the customized template, followed by the original code:
+\Proj extracts the names and returns the customized template, followed by the original code:

 \verbatim